UKLLC/Guidebook/ukllc_book/docs/ukllc_key_facts/key_facts.md

-# Key facts
+# Key facts about UK LLC

->Last modified: 30 Oct 2024
+>Last modified: 20 Jun 2025

 ## Introduction
 On this page we will have headline figures about UK LLC, e.g. how many people in the TRE at this point in time, with a breakdown by sex, ethnicity, age.
 What percentage are linked to their NHS England records etc?
 How many LPS? etc.